 Duran Duran pay homage to British fashion during Platinum Party performance

-The segment opened with a projection onto Buckingham Palace of the Queen showcasing her style over her 70-year reign.
+The segment opened with a projection onto Buckingham Palace of the Queen showing her style over her 70-year reign.

 Duran Duran have given a colourful performance on stage at the BBC’s Platinum Party at the Palace concert as they paid homage to British fashion.